Marquess of Anglesey's Column: Column

-The 27 m monument was designed by Thomas Harrison and erected in 1817.
+The 27 m monument consists of 115 steps.
+It was designed by Thomas Harrison and erected in 1817.
 It overlooks the Menai Strait and is situated near Plas Newydd, a country house belonging to Paget.
 On the foundation stone there is an inscription in English, Welsh and Latin:The inhabitants of the counties of Anglesey and Caernarvon have erected this column in grateful commemoration of the distinguished military achievements of their countryman HENRY WILLIAM, MARQUESS OF ANGLESEY the leader of the British Cavalry in Spain throughout the arduous Campaign of 1807 and Second in Command of the Armies confederated against France at the memorable battle of Waterloo on the 18th of June 1815.
 Thomas Harrison Architect.

 During the battle of Waterloo, Paget (at that time Earl of Uxbridge) lost his leg to a cannonball hit.
 It is claimed he turned to Arthur Wellesley, 1st Duke of Wellington when his leg was hit, and exclaimed, "By God, sir, I've lost my leg!" – to which Wellington replied, "By God, sir, so you have!"
 Paget was later fitted with the first ever articulated wooden leg.

 The column stands on an outcrop of blueschist rock, formed when pillow lavas were metamorphosed under high pressure but at relatively low temperature.
 This example is amongst the oldest known in the world, and in 2010 the site was declared a Geological Site of Special Scientific Interest.
 It is a significant feature of the GeoMôn UNESCO Global Geopark.